justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ![navigate](/images/techdocs/11.png)

-If it is the first time you are loading them you could receive this message while it converts from MD to html.
+If this is the first time you are loading the docs, you could receive this message while it converts from Markdown to HTML.

 ![loading](/images/techdocs/12.png)